 In other words, their explanations for her anxious address were based on the stable aspects of her personality, and they said she was an anxious person in general.

 Those who saw the anxiety-provoking performance realized she was made uncomfortable by the questions.
 Meanwhile, those who did not have to worry about a memory test afterward made dispositional attributions only if they saw the boring version of the interview.

-So, as Gilbert shows, we can avoid being swayed by this bias if we are relaxed, and do not have too many worries and concerns weighing down our mind when a person explains their situation.
+So, as Gilbert shows, we can avoid being swayed by this bias if we are relaxed, and do not have too many worries and concerns weighing down our minds when a person explains their situation.

 Social Psychology Research Studies on FAE